BurgaoTheChamp/Fibonacci_with_Memoing/README.md

 # study_of_memoing_fibonacci

-fibonacci sequency with dynamic programming technique
+fibonacci sequence with dynamic programming technique